alexandercerutti/passkit-generator/API.md

 Some details:

-* Every schema the properties will be checked against, is built to reflect Apple's specifications, that can be found on Apple Developer Portal, at [PassKit Package Format Reference](https://apple.co/2MUHsm0).
+* Properties will be checked against schemas, which are built to reflect Apple's specifications, that can be found on Apple Developer Portal, at [PassKit Package Format Reference](https://apple.co/2MUHsm0).

 * Here below are listed all the available methods that library will let you use.